Video Storytelling Workshop to be held in Orlando

 “If you want tell a compelling story that engages and moves people, it’s not just about learning basic form and function,” Spiker said.
 “It’s also about learning the nuances—the art, the voice—that dynamic storytellers use.
 By giving you the recipe for how to make a powerful story, we’re going to teach you how to change up the ingredients so you can make some of your own.”

-Topics covered in the four-day workshop
+Topics covered in the three-day workshop

 - Story structure